 E-visits are $30 and you will need to pay by credit card when you request your appointment.
 This charge may be reimbursed by your insurance company.
-To schedule an e-visit through MyChart, sign in to your account and select Messaging.
-Then choose Ask a Question and click Symptom-Specific E-Visit.
+To schedule an e-visit through MyChart, select "E-Visit" from the main menu.

 Whether you are a new or existing patient, you can make an in-office appointment with a healthcare provider by calling 913-588-1227, or you can request a doctor's appointment online.
 In-person visits are recommended for certain new patients – like those seeking to establish care with a primary care provider.
 You can request an appointment with a specific provider or discuss your healthcare needs with a scheduler who will select a provider for you.

 Download one of our patient visitor guides to plan ahead for your provider visit.
 Learn what to expect before and after your visit so that it goes as smoothly as possible.
 Guides are available for our campuses in Kansas City, Kansas, and Great Bend.

 Our telehealth service options give you the flexibility to have a meaningful interaction with your provider using common devices such as a computer, a smartphone or a tablet.
 Telehealth visits can be used for new patients to quickly establish care, but may be followed up with an in-person appointment or for ongoing care.
 We offer telehealth visits for a wide variety of primary and specialty care needs.

 Urgent care requires no appointment.
 It allows you or your family to receive care quickly for needs that are urgent – like fevers, coughs, allergies, rashes or minor injuries – but don’t require an emergency department visit.